Metropolitan Police F.C.: History

 At the end of the 1984–85 season Metropolitan Police were relegated to Division Two South.
 Although they were promoted back to Division One after finishing as runners-up in the division in 1987–88, the club were relegated to Division Two at the end of the 1990–91 season.
 Another FA Cup first round appearance in 1993–94 ended in a 2–0 defeat at home to Crawley Town.
 Amidst league reorganisation, the club were moved into Division One South in 2002, before being placed in Division One in 2004.
 A fifth-placed finish in 2004–05 saw them qualify for the promotion play-offs, but they lost 4–3 on penalties to Bromley in the semi-finals after a 1–1 draw.
 The club finished fourth in the division the following season, but lost in the play-off semi-finals again, defeated 1–0 by Dover Athletic.

 More league reorganisation saw Metropolitan Police placed in Division One South in 2006.
 They finished fourth in 2007–08, losing 2–0 to Cray Wanderers in the play-off semi-finals.
 Another fourth-placed finish in 2008–09 was followed by a 1–0 win against Fleet Town in the play-off semi-finals before a 1–0 loss to Cray Wanderers in the final.
 They won the London Senior Cup in 2009–10, beating AFC Wimbledon in the final on penalties.
 In 2010–11 the club won Division One South, earning promotion to the Premier Division.
 A fourth FA Cup first round appearance in 2012–13 saw the club drawn at home to Crawley Town again, this time losing 2–1.
 In 2014–15 they finished fifth, going on to lose 2–1 to Hendon in the play-off semi-finals.
 The club also won the Surrey Senior Cup, beating Merstham 2–0 in the final.

 At the end of the 2017–18 season Metropolitan Police were transferred to the Premier South division of the Southern League as part of the restructuring of the non-League pyramid.
 The following season saw them reach the first round of the FA Cup again, losing 2–0 to Newport County.
 They also won the Surrey Senior Cup, and finished third in the Premier Division South.
 In the play-offs they defeated Salisbury 3–2 in the semi-finals, and went on to win the final against Poole Town 1–0, qualifying for the super play-off final against Tonbridge Angels, which they lost 3–2 after extra time.
 Despite finishing eighth in the Premier Division South in 2022–23, the club were voluntarily relegated to the South Central Division of the Isthmian League.
+They finished third-from-bottom of the South Central Division in 2025–26 and were relegated to the Premier Division South of the Combined Counties League.